photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 docker compose exec mariadb mariadb-upgrade -uroot -p
 ```

-Enter the MariaDB "root" password specified in your `docker-compose.yml` when prompted.
+Enter the MariaDB "root" password specified in your `compose.yaml` or `docker-compose.yml` when prompted.

 Alternatively, you can downgrade to the previous version, create a database backup using the `photoprism backup`
 command, start a new database instance based on the latest version, and then restore your index with